Zeeeepa/DllShimmer/README.md

 In the case of dynamic linking, we have two options:

-1. Adjust the path in `--proxy` to the new `Current Directory` situation.
+1. Adjust the path in the `-x` parameter to the new `Current Directory` situation.
 2. Change the `Current Directory` dynamically to search for DLLs where we want.

 In case of static linking, we really only have one option: